Print This Bible Study

 Hebrews 6:1, 2 enumerates six different realms pertaining to a panorama of biblical doctrine.
 And the things listed in these two verses must be understood contextually.
 The context has to do with Christian maturity, for a revealed purpose; and that's exactly where one is led when moving through the six different enumerated areas of biblical doctrine that are set forth in these opening two verses of the sixth chapter.

-The six realms listed are introduced by the words, "Therefore, leaving the discussion of the elementary principles of Christ, let us go on to perfection ['maturity']" (v.
-1a).
-The "principles" are the "first principles" from verse twelve of the preceding chapter.
+The “principles” are the “first principles” from verse twelve of the preceding chapter.
 These principles have to do with milk rather than solid food, and they are connected with the six enumerated areas of doctrine that immediately follow.

-Viewing the six areas of biblical doctrine after this fashion, there would be 1) "repentance from dead works" coupled with "faith toward God," 2) "the doctrine of baptisms" coupled with the "laying on of hands," and 3) the "resurrection of the dead" coupled with "eternal judgment."
-And, as will be demonstrated, moving progressively and orderly through the various biblical doctrines in view — seeing and understanding the "letter" and then the "spirit" of the matter — will result in a progressive orderly growth toward maturity.
+And, as will be demonstrated, moving progressively and orderly through the various biblical doctrines in view — seeing and understanding the letter and then the spirit of the matter — will result in a progressive orderly growth toward maturity.

-The beginning point concerns repentance and faith, the middle point has to do with cleansing and identification, and the terminal point centers around teachings concerning the end or goal of that which has proceeded.
-And within these three categories one will find a complete panorama of biblical truth, beginning with the "milk" of the Word and terminating with the "strong meat" of the Word.
+And within these three categories one will find a complete panorama of biblical truth, beginning with the milk of the Word and terminating with the solid food/strong meat of the Word.

-1. Repentance, Faith
+1) Repentance, Faith

-The first thing listed is "repentance from dead works"; but this cannot be separated from the second thing listed, which is "faith toward God."
-"Dead works" would pertain to the works of a believer performed apart from faith.
-Works, in order to be viewed as other than "dead works," must emanate out of faith (James 2:14ff).
-There must first be "faith toward God"; only then can works pleasing and acceptable to God follow, for, without faith, "it is impossible to please Him" (Hebrews 11:6).
+The first thing listed is “repentance from dead works”; but this cannot be separated from the second thing listed, which is “faith toward God.”
+The term “dead works” would pertain to the works of a believer performed apart from faith.
+Works, in order to be viewed as other than “dead works,” must emanate out of faith (James 2:14ff).

 There can be no acceptable works on the part of an unbeliever, for he cannot exercise "faith toward God" (he must first believe on the Son; only then will he find himself in a position to exercise faith toward the Father).

-The believer, on the other hand, is in a position to exercise "faith toward God," though he may or may not do so.
-Should he do so, he can perform works acceptable and pleasing to God in his life (for faith will exist, from which such works can emanate); but should he not do so, he can no more perform works of this nature than the unbeliever can (for faith will not exist; and, resultantly, there can only be "dead works").
+Should he do so, he can perform works acceptable and pleasing to God in his life (for faith will exist, from which such works can emanate); but should he not do so, he can no more perform works of this nature than the unbeliever can (for faith will not exist; and, resultantly, there can only be “dead works”).

-The unbeliever remains "dead in trespasses and sins," while the believer has "passed from death unto life" (John 5:24; Ephesians 2:1).
+The unbeliever remains “dead in trespasses and sins,” while the believer has “passed from death to life” (John 5:24; Ephesians 2:1).
 Consequently, the believer, unlike the unbeliever, is in a position to perform acceptable works emanating out of faith (faithfulness).
-But, as previously stated, he may or may not perform works of this nature, for he may or may not exercise "faith toward God."
+But, as previously stated, he may or may not perform works of this nature, for he may or may not exercise “faith toward God.”

-"Repentance" has to do with a change of mind.
-Essentially, looking at the matter from the other end, the Christian, bringing forth "dead works," is to change his mind relative to "faith toward God."
-His unfaithfulness has resulted in the "dead works"; and he is to change his mind about the matter and exercise "faith," with a view to other than "dead works" following.
+The term “repentance” has to do with a change of mind.
+Essentially, looking at the matter from the other end, the Christian, bringing forth “dead works,” is to change his mind relative to “faith toward God.”
+His unfaithfulness has resulted in the “dead works”; and he is to change his mind about the matter and exercise “faith,” with a view to other than “dead works” following.

 How does a person exercise "faith toward God"?

-According to Romans 10:17, "…faith cometh by ['out of'] hearing, and hearing by ['through'] the Word of God."
-The words "faith" and "believe" are the same in the Greek text.
+The words “faith” and “believe” are the same in the Greek text.
 The former is a noun and the latter a verb.
 They both mean the same thing.
-That's why "believe" (the verb) can be used in John 3:16 and "faith" (the noun) can be used in Ephesians 2:8, referring to the same thing.
+That’s why “believe” (the verb) can be used in John 3:16 (a participle, formed from the verb, in the Greek text) and “faith” (the noun) can be used in Ephesians 2:8, referring to the same thing.

 For the unsaved, it is simply placing one's trust, reliance in God's Son.
 He is the Savior, He has paid the price that God required, and a person places their trust in Him for salvation.
 It's that simple.

-Then once the person has been saved, once he has passed "from death unto life," he is to exercise "faith toward God."
+Then once the person has been saved, once he has passed “from death to life,” he is to exercise “faith toward God.”
 And a person does that simply through putting his trust, reliance in that which God has to say in His Word.

-Thus, it's easy to understand why the unsaved cannot exercise "faith toward God," for, not having "passed from death unto life," they have no spiritual capacity for such understanding.
-They do not have a saved human spirit into which the Word of God can be received; nor do they possess the indwelling Holy Spirit to take this Word and lead them "into all truth" (John 16:13).
-They, within the scope of their ability to comprehend and understand the Word of God, can only look upon that which God has to say as "foolishness" (1 Corinthians 2:14).
+Thus, it is easy to understand why the unsaved cannot exercise “faith toward God,” for, not having “passed from death to life,” they have no spiritual capacity for such understanding.
+They do not have a saved human spirit into which the Word of God can be received; nor do they possess the indwelling Holy Spirit to take this Word and lead them “into all truth” (John 16:13).
+They, within the scope of their ability to comprehend and understand the Word of God, can only look upon that which God has to say as “foolishness” (1 Corinthians 2:14).

 Thus, in this respect, "repentance from dead works" and "faith toward God," the first of the three categories listed in Hebrews 6:1, 2, carries one through the entirety of the Christian experience — from immaturity to maturity.
 "Repentance" and "faith" are fundamental and primary.
 And viewing these together is, so to speak, where one must begin.
 Consequently, the two are listed first among the three categories.

 But a Christian in the race of the faith is not to remain on the starting blocks (Hebrews 12:1, 2; cf. 1 Corinthians 9:24-27; 1 Timothy 6:12; 2 Timothy 4:7, 8).
-Rather, he is to move forward in the race, always progressing steadily toward the goal.
-And though "repentance" and "faith" are fundamental and primary, they are associated just as much with the end as they are with the beginning.
+He, rather, is to move forward in the race, always progressing steadily toward the goal.
+And though “repentance” and “faith” are fundamental and primary, they are associated just as much with the end as they are with the beginning.

-Thus, insofar as a person going on to maturity is concerned, "repentance" and "faith" have just as much to do with the "strong meat" of the Word as they do with the "milk" of the Word.
-It is, as in the words of Romans 1:17, "…from faith to faith [from the beginning to the end — it is all of 'faith'], as it is written: 'the just shall live by faith'" (cf. Habakkuk 2:4; Hebrews 10:36-39; 11:1ff).
+Thus, insofar as a person going on to maturity is concerned, “repentance” and “faith” have just as much to do with the solid food/strong meat of the Word as they do with the milk of the Word.
+It is, as in the words of Romans 1:17,

-2. Baptisms, Laying on of Hands
+2) Baptisms, Laying on of Hands

-And to understand what is meant by "washings" in Hebrews 6:2, one must refer back to the rituals performed within the ranks of the Levitical priests who carried on a ministry at the tabernacle on behalf of the people of Israel.
-The priests underwent a complete washing, bathing of their bodies upon their entrance into the priesthood.
+And to understand what is meant by “washings” in Hebrews 6:2, one must refer back to the rituals performed within the ranks of the Levitical priests who carried on a ministry at the tabernacle on behalf of the people of Israel.
+The priests underwent a complete washing, bathing of their bodies, upon their entrance into the priesthood.
 This was something that occurred once, never to be repeated.
 However, as they subsequently ministered on behalf of the people, there were continual, repeated washings of parts of their bodies — their hands and feet, which repeatedly became soiled in the course of their ministry.
-These washings occurred at the laver in the courtyard, which lay between the brazen altar and the Holy Place (Exodus 29:4; 30:18-21; 40:12-15, 30-32).

-He used louo relative to washing "the complete body" and nipto relative to washing "a part of the body."
-And, insofar as Peter and the other disciples (save Judas) were concerned, the former had already been performed (never to be repeated), but the latter needed to be performed repeatedly.
+He used louo relative to washing “the complete body” and nipto relative to washing “a part of the body.”
+And, insofar as Peter and the other disciples were concerned, the former had already been performed (never to be repeated), but the latter needed to be performed repeatedly.
 And the One doing the cleansing would, of necessity, have to provide this service on a continuous basis.

-That is, the disciples (save Judas) had been washed completely once (illustrated by Christ's use of louo).
+That is, the disciples had been washed completely once (illustrated by Christ’s use of louo).
 They had been saved, justified.
-But, following this complete washing, because of their coming in contact with the defilement of the world in which they lived, there was a need for subsequent partial washings (illustrated by Christ's use of nipto).
+But, following this complete washing, because of their coming in contact with the defilement of the world in which they lived, there was a need for subsequent partial washings (illustrated by Christ’s use of nipto).

 Christians are New Testament priests, who have been washed completely once — at the time of justification.
 But, because of continuous contact with the surrounding world, defilement can and does occur.
 And when such defilement occurs, the defiled person is to avail himself of provided cleansing, a partial washing.